NCLaboratory/image_classifier/README.md

+Update: 11/2/2018

+Rather than *building* the classifier from the ground up, line by line, code by code, I realized that everything can be done easily through AlexNet's pre-trained classifier on MatLab.

+This is more of a "use" than "build", but that is the object of today.

+/update

 # image_classifier

 I used imagemagick to batch transform, grayscale, and (soon) resize images, though I may just do this through tensorflow.